auriq/ESSDBConnect/postgresql/README.md

 ## How to run sample shells

-* to-mysql.sh
+* to-postgresql.sh

-	This sample will create category, db schema and stream category data into the mysql table.
+	This sample will create category, db schema and stream category data into the postgresql table.

-		$ sh to-mysql.sh
+		$ sh to-postgresql.sh

-* from-mysql.sh
+* from-postgresql.sh

-	This sample will pull data from mysql that is stored by "to-mysql.sh" and pipe it to aq commands.
+	This sample will pull data from postgresql that is stored by "to-postgresql.sh" and pipe it to aq commands.

-		$ sh from-mysql.sh
+		$ sh from-postgresql.sh